jhill1/SEPwC/source/Python_datetime.inc.rst

 You can see the various formatting options `here <https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior>`_.

-The final bit of the datetime we need to know about are timezones.
-The UK has two timezones, GMT and BST which occur in the winter and summer respectively.
+The final bit of the datetime we need to know about are time zones.
+The UK has two time zones, GMT and BST which occur in the winter and summer respectively.
 There is a Universal Time zone (UTC) which is effectively GMT (but doesn't shift in the UK summer!).
-The datetime object can handle timezones and can convert times for you (and takes care of duration over different timezones!).
+The datetime object can handle time zones and can convert times for you (and takes care of duration over different time zones!).
-However, we need another python module ``pytz`` to handle the actual timezones.
+However, we need another python module ``pytz`` to handle the actual time zones.

 .. code-block:: python
     :caption: |python|